 Undergraduate research opportunities are available through a variety of programs across campus and around the world.
 Several programs available on campus include:

 - CBS (Complex Biological Systems Summer Undergraduate Research Program)

 - Chemistry and Biochemistry REU Program

 - Hughes Scholars Program

 - Undergraduate Scholars (USP) Program

 Research in CBN uncovers new knowledge and develops innovative technologies in several key areas of cell biology and neuroscience.
 Our labs cultivate a new generation of biologists equipped to pioneer advanced experimental and computational approaches to investigate complex biological systems.
 One of the many advantages to being at a top-tier research institution is the opportunity for students to participate in ground breaking research.

-Undergraduate researchers in our department have attended scientific meetings and have even achieved authorship on papers published in scholarly journals.
+Undergraduate researchers in our program have attended scientific meetings and have even achieved authorship on papers published in scholarly journals.
 Such experiences are useful for both an appreciation of the research effort required in graduate school and for gaining experience in technical methods for a technical position.
 Students have the opportunity to earn valuable experience, build credentials and develop marketable skills while working with their faculty mentors.

-Our department is committed to fostering communication between scientists, students and the community.
+Our program is committed to fostering communication between scientists, students and the community.
 Interdisciplinary research provides exciting opportunities for our students in diverse settings.
 CBN faculty have collaborative partners in Montana including faculty in the Departments of Physics, Chemistry and Biochemistry, Mechanical and Industrial Engineering, Math, and Psychology at MSU as well as The University of Montana.
-The faculty of the McLaughlin Research Institute for Biomedical Sciences all have joint appoints in our department, and there are a number of vibrant collaborations with local biotechnology companies.
+The faculty of the McLaughlin Research Institute for Biomedical Sciences all have joint appoints in our program, and there are a number of vibrant collaborations with local biotechnology companies.